Ai-jen Poo: Accomplishments

-Ai-jen Poo began organizing domestic workers in 1996, with CAAV Organizing Asian Communities, which is a division within the Committee Against Anti-Asian Violence.
+Ai-jen Poo began organizing domestic workers in 1996, with CAAAV Organizing Asian Communities, also known as the Committee Against Anti-Asian Violence.
 She is the founder and former lead organizer of Domestic Workers United, an organization of Caribbean, Latina, and African nannies, housekeepers, and elderly caregivers in New York that organizes for "power, respect, and fair labor standards".

 In 2010, Domestic Workers United was instrumental in New York state passing the Domestic Workers Bill of Rights into law; this law was the first in the United States to guarantee domestic workers basic labor protections such as overtime pay, three days' paid leave, and legal protections from harassment and discrimination.

 DWU helped to organize the first national meeting of domestic worker organizations at the US Social Forum in 2007, which resulted in the formation of the National Domestic Workers Alliance that year.
 She has been NDWA's director since April 2010.
 In 2011, Ai-jen Poo helped launch Caring Across Generations.

 She has received the Open Society Institute Community Fellowship, the Union Square Award, the Leadership for a Changing World Award, the Ernest de Maio Award from the Labor Research Association, the Woman of Vision Award from Ms. Foundation for Women, the Alston Bannerman Fellowship for Organizers of Color, the Twink Frey Visiting Scholar Fellowship at University of Michigan Center for the Education of Women, and the Prime Movers Fellowship.
 In honor of the 100th Anniversary of International Women's Day, Ai-jen was recognized by Women Deliver as one of 100 women internationally who are "delivering" for other women.
 In 2009 she was named one of Crain's "40 Under 40" and Moves magazine's "Power Women".
 In 2010, the Feminist Press recognized her in their "40 Under 40" awards.
 In 2011 she was named one of Yes!'s Breakthrough 15, and received the Independent Sector's American Express NGen Leadership Award.
 In 2012, she was elected an Ashoka Fellow.
 That same year, she was also named one of the Time 100 in Time magazine, as well as one of Newsweek's "150 Women Who Shake the World".

 In September 2014, she was one of 21 awarded a MacArthur Fellowship grant, the so-called "MacArthur genius grants".
 In 2017, she was awarded an honorary doctorate from the New School.

 She has written for The Huffington Post, The Guardian, and other news outlets.